Best Gel Memory Foam Mattress

 A quality mattress should come with a policy that lets you try it out at home for a set number of days and a guarantee that the company will repair or replace a defective mattress.
 Sleep trials, warranties, and return policies save you from having to spend extra money on another mattress if your new one is unsuitable.

 Sleep trials are most commonly attached to online mattresses, although you can find in-store mattresses that have them.
 A person may need a month to adjust to a new mattress, and most trial periods give you much more time to decide how you like the mattress—typically between 90 to 120 days.
-If you don’t find your mattress comfortable, you can return or exchange it for a different model.
+If you don’t find your mattress comfortable, you can return it for a full refund.

 One way to judge a mattress’s quality is by examining its warranty.
 The mattress industry’s standard for a warranty is 10 years—a shorter warranty may mean the mattress is made with lower-quality parts.
 Check how deep the mattress needs to sag to be covered by the warranty—a good warranty covers sagging less than an inch because a higher quality mattress is less likely to sag.
 The warranty of lower quality mattresses typically only covers sagging greater than 2 inches.